eriky/Wordpress-Development-Skeleton/README.md

 - Most will tell you to start editing the files inside the WordPress installation.
 That **will** get messy quickly.
 - They do not take version control into consideration _at all_.

-This repository template is an improvement over those half-baked examples, but I'm sure there are tons of ways to improve on this, because I'm basically a noob when it comes to WordPress development.
+This repo is an improvement over those half-baked examples, but I'm sure there are tons of ways to improve on this, because I'm basically a noob when it comes to WordPress development.
 So, by all means, let me know whatever I can improve.

 ## Getting started